Resilient

 Exercise Trainers and Group Fitness Instructors are more resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Exercise Trainers and Group Fitness Instructors are labeled **Resilient** because the heart of this career — motivating people, correcting form in real time, building trust, and creating that energizing group atmosphere — is something AI simply can't replicate.
-Research shows that only about 10% of people actually *prefer* AI guidance over a human coach, which tells you something powerful: people show up to fitness classes and personal training sessions for the human connection, not just the workout plan.
+Exercise Trainers and Group Fitness Instructors are labeled "Resilient" because the heart of this work, motivating real people, correcting form in the moment, and building genuine relationships, is something AI simply cannot replicate.
+A global survey of more than 10,000 consumers found that only 10% prefer AI workout guidance over a human coach, which tells you that people genuinely want a real person in their corner.

 Read full analysis